Common, born Lonnie Rashid Lynn Jr., was born and raised in the South Side of Chicago.

 In the early '90s, 1992 to be exact, Common's first album, Can I Borrow a Dollar?, was released and helped create his place in underground music.

-By 2003, Common's career solidifed itself and even lead to him winning his first Grammy!
-Common's Grammy Best R&B song win came from his record with Erykah Badu called "Love of My Life".
+By 2003, Common's career solidified itself and even lead to him winning his first Grammy!
+Common's Grammy win for Best R&B Song came from his record with Erykah Badu called "Love of My Life."

 Think Common Entertainment is a record label that was founded by Common in 2011.
 It is Common's own imprint and has worked with various other labels like G.O.O.D.
 Music.